flavioVitoriano/streamlit-tools-chatapp/README.md

 Type in the beggining of your message with `@tools`.
 Example:

 `@tools search for "how to make a pizza"`

+## Note
+The prompts are in PT-BR, but you can change them by editing the prompts.py file.
+Just make sure the prompts keep the format variables.

 ## Available tools